ItsK1tty/w1tchdocs/docs/source/reference.rst

    This function is still in development.

-Checks if the entity is in the whitelist.
+Checks whether the entity is in the whitelist.

 **Parameters:**